APC-Associated Adenomatous Polyposis – Definition

 Genotype-phenotype correlation:

-- The most common APC mutation is found at codon 1309 and leads to many adenomas at a young age.
+- The most common pathogenic variant in the APC gene is found at codon 1309 and leads to many adenomas at a young age.

-- The average age of onset correlates with the location of the mutation:
+- The average age of onset correlates with the location of the pathogenic variant:

 Codon 1309: 20 years,